 For senior and top-level athletes, conditioning should be worked on more extensively than technique.

-In 1997, Denise Lewis trained six days a week and the key element for Denise was conditioning, which underpinned the whole training program throughout the year.
+In 1997, Denise Lewis trained six days a week, and the critical element for Denise was conditioning, which underpinned the whole training program throughout the year.
 A weekly schedule would include:

 Mobility underpins the conditioning program and includes a mixture of general and specific exercises.

 The Early Years

 A training regime for a novice multi-eventer might be two technical sessions and a running session on every training night/day e.g.

 Running sessions are based on 400 metres training but with much less volume and are athlete-specific.

 The fun begins as a coach, and athletes must start fitting in basic weights, strength, mobility, conditioning, GCSE exams, A levels, and girlfriends! etc.

 The basic premise that I would work on would be to improve the weakest events first but continue to develop the other events at the same time.

 Coordination training (skill work) should be done predominantly during the early years (13-18 years)

 Speed, particularly running speed, can be ideally developed during the early years (13-18 years), but maximum strength training should be undertaken almost exclusively by top-level athletes.

 Hard anaerobic endurance training is not appropriate for younger athletes and should be reserved for top-level athletes only.

 Coaches who work with young athletes must work primarily on skills, technique and speed training.
 Training athletes to become stronger can take place at a later stage.

-If coaches try to develop a strong young athlete and ignore developing skills and technique, then there will be an accelerated improvement initially followed by a 'stunted' improvement later.
+If coaches try to develop a robust young athlete and ignore developing skills and technique, then there will be an accelerated improvement initially followed by a 'stunted' development later.

 If the skills and abilities are laid down at these young ages, then continued long-term improvement will ensue.